curlykorine/Site-connectivity-checker/README.md

 # Site connectivity checker
-Desktop application for checking site connection in a background mode by sending ICMP messages.
+Command line application for checking site connection in a background mode by sending ICMP messages.

 ## Problem and solution
 Usually, when people need some site to interact with and it crashes, they update the page many times to check whether the site is available or not.
-Instead of this, we propose the desktop app which will ping the site every minute by sending ICMP messages in a background mode.
+Instead of this, we propose the command line app which will ping the site every minute by sending ICMP messages in a background mode.
 When the site becomes available the app will send notification with site link to the user.

 ## Prerequirements
 * Python3